Specializing in Violin,Viola and Cello Repair

 Starting in 1995, as an apprentice, I learned the art of violin repair at a very busy music store.

-During the years that followed I repaired 100's of school instruments from all over the Valley of the Sun that included both stock and privately owned .
+During the years that followed I repaired 100's of school instruments from all over the Valley of the Sun that included both stock, school instruments and privately owned .

 I started my own repair shop in Jan.
-2009 in Sun City in the West Valley of Phoenix.
+2009.

 Playing condition - Clean, polish, minor touch ups